leros-dev

 +--------+--------+

 For example 00001001.00000010 is an add immediate instruction that adds 2 to the accumulator, where 00001000.00000011 adds the content of R3 to the accumulator.
-For branches we use 3 of the instruction bits for larger offsets.
+For branches, we use 3 of the instruction bits for larger offsets.

-Following table shows all currently defined instructions (21, if you include all conditional branch variations).
+The following table shows all currently defined instructions (21, if you include all conditional branch variations).

 Not all instruction bits are currently used (unused are marked with -).
 Bit 0 selects between immediate and using a register.
 The following list is the complete instruction set.